 Frequently Asked Questions (FAQ)

 Greetings!
-This FAQ is in development and more details will be added leading up to March 1, including short videos.
-Check back for more information and reach out at email@example.com if there are questions not yet addressed here.
+This FAQ is in development and more details may be added as users interact with the site.
+Reach out at email@example.com if there are questions not yet addressed here.

 Click the + or – signs to open and close each section in the FAQ below.
 Thank you.

 What is the admission price?

 All ticket levels provide full access to the summit platform, resources, and all sessions from March to June 2021.

 - As of 26 April, Standard Admission is reduced to $200.
 Grantmakers should choose ticket option D to register.

 - Tickets for civil society content experts (at $100 cost) must be purchased by a sponsoring funder.
 See details below.

 My foundation is not a member of any of the co-sponsoring networks.
 May I still attend and participate?

 Registration is open to all grantmakers, including public foundations and intermediary funders, private foundations, representatives of donor governments and multilaterals, and individual high net wealth donors.